 Pursuing materials, function, and beauty Development of innovative textiles

+ZOZO Group's first textile development project.
 Ltd. and the Yasuaki Kakehi Laboratory of the University of Tokyo's Interfaculty Initiative in Information Studies, a joint research project on the development of new textiles that combine functionality and beauty was conducted.

 Textiles are indispensable in our daily lives, not only for fashion but also for living environments.
 In recent years, the development of smart textile technology that integrates various functions has been progressing, and efforts to further utilize this technology are actively being made.